Christina Boxer: Career

-Boxer was born in Northolt, Middlesex, England and was a member of Aldershot, Farnham & District Athletics Club and later Gateshead Harriers & AC.
+Boxer was born in Northolt, Middlesex, England and was a member of Aldershot, Farnham and District Athletic Club and later Gateshead Harriers.
 In 1971, she won the Under 15 English National Cross Country Championships.

-She won the first of 11 AAA Championships and UK Championship titles in 1977, winning the AAAs National 800 metres title in 2:03.78.
+Boxer became British 800 metres champion after winning the British WAAA Championships title at the 1977 WAAA Championships in 2:03.78.
+The following year she retained the 800 metres title at the 1978 WAAA Championships.

 In August 1979, Boxer became the first British woman to run 800 metres in under two minutes, with a time of 1:59.05 in Turin.
-She still remains one of only three British woman, along with Kirsty Wade and Hannah England, to have broken both two minutes for 800 metres and nine minutes for 3000 metres.
-She gained a BSc in Physical Education and Sport Science and a PGCE in PE & Biology at Loughborough University between 1979–1983.
+She still remains one of only five British woman, along with Kirsty Wade, Hannah England, Laura Muir and Jessica Warner-Judd, to have broken both two minutes for 800 metres and nine minutes for 3000 metres.
+She gained a BSc in Physical Education and Sport Science and a PGCE in PE & Biology at Loughborough University between 1979 and 1983.
 During this time, she competed at her first Olympic Games in Moscow 1980, reaching the semi-finals of the 800 m.

-In 1982, she won the gold medal in the women's 1500 m event at the Commonwealth Games in Brisbane.
+In 1982, Boxer became British 1500 metres champion after winning the British WAAA Championships title at the 1982 WAAA Championships and shortly afterwards won the gold medal in the women's 1500 m event at the Commonwealth Games in Brisbane.

 On 6 July 1984, Boxer achieved her career best of 4:00.57 in the 1500 m at Gateshead, to break Christine Benning's five-year-old British record.
 A month later, at the Los Angeles Olympics, she finished 6th in the 1500 m final with 4:05.53.
 She ended the season running a career best time in the mile, with 4:22.64 in London.
 Although she lost her British 1500 m record to Zola Budd, who ran 3:59.96 in Brussels, Boxer had another fine season in 1985.
-She ran her best ever time in the 3000 m, with 8:49.89 at the Crystal Palace and finished second in the 1500 m at the European Cup in Moscow, behind Raviliya Agletdinova of the Soviet Union.
+She ran her best ever time in the 3000 m, with 8:49.89 at the Crystal Palace and finished second in the 1500 m at the European Cup in Moscow, behind Raviliya Agletdinova of the Soviet Union, in addition to regaining the 800 metres title at the 1985 WAAA Championships.

-After a disappointing couple of years, Boxer returned to top form in 1988.
-Competing at her third Olympics in Seoul, South Korea, (under her then married name of Cahill), she finished 4th in the 1500 m final, with her best time for four years, 4:00.64.
+Boxer married Sean Cahill in 1986 and competed under her married name thereafter.
+Boxer returned to top form in 1988, competing at her third Olympics in Seoul, South Korea, (under her then married name of Cahill), she finished 4th in the 1500 m final, with her best time for four years, 4:00.64.
 She was beaten into bronze by Tetyana Samolenko, who was later banned for taking performance-enhancing drugs.
 She was the fifth fastest woman in the world in 1988 at 1500m.

-In 1990, Boxer won a Commonwealth Games silver medal in the 1500 m behind Canada's Angela Chalmers.
+In 1990, Cahill won a Commonwealth Games silver medal in the 1500 m behind Canada's Angela Chalmers.
 In 1992, she competed at the UK Olympic trials in Birmingham but missed out on selection for a fourth consecutive Olympic Games in Barcelona.
 She retired as an international athlete later that year.